 The first flight of the UH-1Y took place in December 2001 and first flight of the fully configured aircraft was in October 2003.
 An LRIP order for six UH-1Y was placed in December 2003 and a second batch of four LRIP aircraft was ordered in April 2005.
-One UH-1Y was delivered to the USMC in October 2005.

-Initial operating capability was achieved in September 2008 and the UH-1Y was operationally deployed in January 2009 aboard USS Boxer, a Wasp Class amphibious assault ship.
+The initial operating capability was achieved in September 2008 and the UH-1Y was operationally deployed in January 2009 aboard USS Boxer, a Wasp Class amphibious assault ship.

-Huey helicopter design
+Huey helicopter design and features

 The most noticeable external changes to the H-1 are the new four-bladed all composite, ballistically tolerant main and tail rotors.
-The rotors can sustain a 23mm round direct hit The rotor design has eliminated all bearings, hinges and rotor-mounted vibration absorbers.
+The rotors can sustain a 23mm round direct hit.
+The rotor design eliminated all bearings, hinges and rotor-mounted vibration absorbers.
 The blade body consists of a spar assembly, leading edge protective strips, skins over a honeycomb core and a trailing edge strip.

 Blade folding is by a combination of automatic and manual procedures.
 The system is capable of folding and unfolding in horizontal winds up to 45kt from any direction.